 Assuming this routine has worked, enjoy your sleep!
 If your baby is still wide awake at this point, I recommend entertaining yourself for a bit until you can start the routine of feeding again.
 Be as patient as possible!
 There will be nights where your baby is cluster feeding or might not feel well and is extra needy.
 Be there for them.
 And be there for yourself.
 Not getting as much sleep as you want or need is taxing on your mental and physical health.
 Use some of my self-care tips to give yourself a little extra love during this time.

 Even though it’s amazing to see this development, it can be challenging to get through sleep regressions.
 My baby’s sleep has not been the same since his 4-month sleep regression.
 He doesn’t sleep through the night as often anymore.
 Download the Huckleberry App to learn more about sleep regressions and starting a napping schedule, because it’s probably time to start that now!
 It has certainly helped my son get his sleep back on track.

 Find what works for you.
 If you are having troubles still, speak with a pediatrician about your concerns.
 My tips and tricks might just be a starting point for you but hopefully, they allow you to get a full night’s sleep.
 Pay attention to how your baby responds to this process and adjust accordingly.
-Many parents need to rock, hum or sing their child to sleep.
+Many parents need to rock, hum, or sing their child to sleep.
 There is no right or wrong way to do it.
-I’d love to hear what works for you, so be sure to leave a comment below!

 Wishing you lots of sleep-filled nights!